 Colorado is ninth regarding TBI incidents resulting in death and 13th for hospitalizations.
 There are 23,5000 emergency room visits yearly for a TBI, with 5,000 hospitalization and 1,000 deaths.
 Football makes up 47 percent of all sports-related concussions, with 33 percent happening at practice.

-In addition, soccer and ice hockey are sports that can lead to these injuries.
-Studies also show that men are at a higher risk of a brain injury than women; older adults suffer death from these injuries.
+In addition, soccer and ice hockey can lead to these serious sports injuries.
+Studies also show that men are at a higher risk of brain injury than women.
+Older adults are more likely to die from traumatic brain injuries.

 When you or a loved one suffers a brain injury, you must look for signs of complications.
 Some symptoms will appear immediately, while others will take time to show.

-An injury is apparent when trauma to the head is visible, but many cases are invisible.
-Symptoms of brain injuries will vary from person to person, and it is vital to seek immediate medical attention when seeing any of the following signs.
-You can sustain a brain injury and then see your condition worsen in the coming weeks or months.
+An injury is apparent when trauma to the head is visible, but many injuries are invisible.
+Symptoms of brain injury will vary from person to person, and you can sustain a brain injury and then see your condition worsen in the coming weeks or months.

 - Loss of consciousness

 - Changes in smell

 - Depression and anxiety

 Some traumatic brain injuries are easy to spot because the symptoms are glaring, while others will take some digging.
 A clear sign that you have a brain injury is having a speech problem that causes you to be unable to find the right words to express yourself.

 Many families report brain injury sufferers completely change their personalities.
 A person who is unconscious for more than 24 hours is cause for concern because the injury has now far exceeded the mild or moderate designation, and the person is in danger of going into a coma or suffering another complication.